yuhuan-wu/P2T/segmentation/README.md

-  journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, title={{P2T}: Pyramid Pooling Transformer for Scene Understanding}, year={2022},
+  journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, title={{P2T}: Pyramid Pooling Transformer for Scene Understanding}, year={2022}, doi = {10.1109/tpami.2022.3202765},
 }
 ````

 ### License

-This code is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public Lincense for Non-Commercial use only.
+This code is released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License for Non-Commercial use only.
 Any commercial use should get formal permission first.